ellismarkf/nimrod/README.md

 ___
 ### tech stack
 To make this game, I used a combination of Node, React, Socket.io, and webpack.
 Node handles the serving of static js, css, and html files, which are transpiled and compiled by webpack.
 Socket.io manages the connection between players and emitting events React uses to manage the state of the UI.

+The entry point for the game code is [src/js/main.js](https://github.com/ellismarkf/matchsticks/blob/master/src/js/main.js), which iniitalizes the React component.
+The heart of the game code is in [src/js/components/game.js](https://github.com/ellismarkf/matchsticks/blob/master/src/js/components/game.js) for the UI and [./socketServer.js](https://github.com/ellismarkf/matchsticks/blob/master/socketServer.js) for the back end.

 ___
 ### running the game